 At the beginning of each new year, almost half of adults in North America resolve to better themselves in some way.
 From spending more time with family and friends to saving money to losing weight, New Year’s Resolutions are often made with the best of intentions but can be challenging to keep.
 In fact, studies show that more than 20% of resolutions are broken after the first week, 40% are broken after one month and 60% after six months.
 YIKES!

-In honor of 2017, we’ve put together seven cancer-fighting resolutions that are worth fighting to keep.
+In honor of the start of a new year, we’ve put together seven cancer-fighting resolutions that are worth fighting to keep.
 If you can’t commit to all seven, simply pick one or two and stick with them.
 Your body will thank you.

 1. Give your body the nutrients it needs.